timsnadden/jquery.tap/README.md

 ## What About Desktop?

-If the browser does not support touch events, then the regular click event will be used.
+If the browser does not support touch events, then the regular mouse events to create a tap event.
 No need for if/else statements, jQuery.tap will do that for you.

+## Now What About Browsers That Support Both Touch and Mouse?

+Gotcha covered. jQuery.tap listens for both touch and mouse events and will use the first event that is fired to detect a tap.

 ## Licence